 Wondering what services are covered by Medicaid in Rhode Island or how it will cost?
 Rhode Island Medicaid coverage, also known as Rite Care, is a statewide-managed care program that ensures eligible children, families and pregnant women get quality and comprehensive health care services.

 Depending on the types of Medicaid insurance applicants are eligible for, health care services are available at a low cost or free of charge.
 Download our informative guide to learn more about Medicaid coverage and costs.
 For more information about how much Medicaid cost in Rhode Island, read the following topics:

 - How Much Does Medicaid Cost in Rhode Island?

-- Types of Medicaid Insurance in Rhode Island
+- Learn About Types of Medicaid Insurance in Rhode Island

 - What Services are Covered by Medicaid in Rhode Island?

 - What Does Medicaid Not Cover in Rhode Island?